 Vegan Whipped Cream (Low-Fat)

-This stuff is so delicious, absolutely no one will know that it’s a dairy-free substitute for the traditional whipped cream that’s loaded with fat.
+This whipped cream is so delicious that absolutely no one will know that it’s a dairy-free substitute for the traditional whipped cream that’s loaded with fat.
+We use it to top healthy vegan chocolate mousse and even no-bake fruit pies.

 Most dairy-free whipped creams use cashew milk, but this version, inspired by NoraCooks, is much lower in fat and actually uses aquafaba which is juice from a can of chickpeas (or make your own chickpeas in an Instant Pot).